BYU Strategy - Marriott School of Business

 4. Choose Git Bash from the list.

-5. Open a new terminal tab (Ctrl + ~) — it should now start with bash$ or MINGW64 instead of PS.
+5. Open a new terminal tab (Ctrl + ~).
+It should now start with bash$ or MINGW64 instead of PS.

 Now your VS Code terminal behaves almost identical to macOS (with a few exceptions noted below), and you can copy-paste the commands below directly.